letItCurl/lucy/README.md

 yarn add @letitcurl/lucy
 touch scene.js
 ```
-and the following to your scene.js:
+and add the following to your scene.js:

 ```
 const lompal = require('@letitcurl/lucy')